oldlamps/LlamaTamer/README.md

     node server.js
     ```

     You will see a confirmation in your terminal that the server is running, and a new icon will appear in your system tray.
+The Llame Tamer front end can be accessed directy from your browser at http://localhost:3333

 2.  **First-Time Configuration:**